anushaT-8065/IBY/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 2 screenshots of the web app have been added for reference.
+Also, the node modules folder has not been added.

 ##Project Structure
 ```bash